angela-d/resgen/README.md

 # Resgen: Resume Generator Automation
-A Ruby-based application to automate the lengthy steps for writing and dating cover letters.
+A Ruby-based application to automate the lengthy steps for writing and dating cover letters and keep track of companies and jobs you've applied to.

 Generate PDFs from Libre Office .odt templates on the fly *and* save a copy of the job posting, all without ever having to leave your terminal!

 The only thing Resgen doesn't do for you is actually send the resume (but with some minor tweaks, it could do that, too!)